MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/bamboo.md

 ms.date: 08/04/2016
 ---

-# Bamboo with Visual Studio Team Services
+# Bamboo with VSTS

-If you use Bamboo to build your apps, you can store your code in Visual Studio Team Services and continue to use Bamboo for your continuous integration builds.
+If you use Bamboo to build your apps, you can store your code in VSTS and continue to use Bamboo for your continuous integration builds.
 You can trigger a Bamboo build when you push code to your team project's Git repository,  when you check code in to Team Foundation version control,